-Other Elements of Compensation
+Other Elements of Compensation and Payments

-401(k) plan: Under the 401(k) plan, eligible participants, including our NEOs, may defer a portion of their compensation, within prescribed tax limits, on a pre-tax basis through contributions to the 401(k) plan.
-The Company provides compensation to participants by making matching contributions in the Company's 401(k) plan.
+Our NEOs are eligible to participate in our employee benefit plans and programs, including medical and dental benefits, short- and long-term disability and life insurance, to the same extent as our other full-time team members, subject to the terms and eligibility requirements of those plans.
+We also sponsor a 401(k) defined contribution plan, pursuant to which eligible participants, including our NEOs, may defer a portion of their compensation, within prescribed tax limits, on a pre-tax basis through contributions to the 401(k) plan.
+The Company also provides compensation to participants by making matching contributions in the Company's 401(k) plan.
+In 2021, we provided a 100% match on the first 3%, and a 50% match on the next 2%, contributed by the team member.
+Matching contributions are not made with respect to compensation in excess of the ERISA limit of \$290,000.